Munamused/Munamused/README.md

 - 🤟☺️🤚 Hi, I’m @Munamused
-- 🎨🖥️👩🏻‍💻 I’m interested in Software Engineering, Computer Graphics, Art and Design.
-- 💻🕹️📝 I’m currently pursuing my Bachelors in Computer Science.
+- 🎨🖥️👩🏻‍💻 Im a recent Computer Science Grad from CalPoly, looking to contribute to the coolest impactful projects.
+I'm someone who finds interest in every niche and cranny of interdisciplinary subjects with software, whether it be webdev to HPC to graphics!
-- 🤝🤝🤝 How to reach me -->> [PERSONAL EMAIL](madison.lopez.8404@gmail.com) [WORK/SCHOOL EMAIL](mlope310@calpoly.edu)
+- 🤝🤝🤝 How to reach me -->> [EMAIL](lopez.madison@proton.me)

 --> Thank You and Chat soon!!!